dandi/dandi-archive/doc/design/test-dandisets-1.md

 and has become a permanent member of the archive.
 Owners and admins will be able to "unseal" sealed dandisets in case further modification is needed.

-### Approval and cleanup process for dandisets
+### Delisting of inactive dandisets

-On a regular basis, collect dandisets that are assetless, draft-only, or otherwise seemingly invalid, and email the owners thereof.
-Inform them that the dandiset will be deleted in some reasonable amount of time unless they take specific actions, which could be something like:
-- delete the dandiset
-- add assets to the dandiset
-- respond to the email to explain why the dandiset is actually valid

-We would need to fine tune the criteria for "invalid".
-For example, adding assets to a dandiset is great, but if thereafter the dandiset does not get published in some timeframe (e.g., six months), then perhaps it is considered invalid again.

-The final action listed above would put the dandiset through a sort of pre-emptive approval process.
-If the owner explains that indeed they have collaborators, they are collecting data, etc., but it will take a while, the admins could put a timer on the dandiset for when to check in again, etc.
+Dandisets in a certain set of conditions will be automatically "delisted", meaning they will not appear in listings or searches other than to the owners themselves.
+Additionally, a delisted dandiset will become read-only so that only actively listed dandisets can be used by their owners to store data.

+Conditions for delisting can include the following:
+- draft-only and assetless for more than 7 days
+- draft-only and no activity for more than 14 days
+- published with no activity for more than 30 days (also see "sealing" above)

+Whenever a dandiset becomes inactive according to this definition, it will automatically become delisted, and an email will be sent to the owners to inform them thereof.

+To relist the dandiset, an owner or admin would log in, navigate to the DLP for that dandiset, and click on a "relist" button.
+After some number of relistings, the option to relist would become disabled, with a note directing them to contact the admins to discuss what's going on with the dandiset.
+This relist countdown can be waived if the owners resume intended usage of the archive to develop the dandiset, publish it, etc.

 This is just a sketch of how this feature might work.
-It is extremely complex, requiring policy, careful communication, and buy-in from the community.
-It would also take focused labor from the admin team, and there are risks associated with non-communicative dandiset owners who may become frustrated with having their dandisets deleted, etc. But on the plus side, it would also bring richness and value to the dandisets hosted on the archive.
+It is extremely complex, requiring policy, careful communication, and buy-in from the community, but would also bring richness and value to the dandisets hosted on the archive.